 |Food Services and Drinking Places||3.6||-1.9 pts|

 |Data Processing, Hosting, and Related Services||6.4||+0.4 pts|

 |Furniture and Related Product Manufacturing||5.5||-1.0 pts|

-About the Ocrolus Small Business Health Index
+What is the Small Business Health Index by Ocrolus?

 Ocrolus is committed to supporting the lending community in its understanding of underlying credit risk with real-time income and cash flow analytics derived from bank account data and other sources.
 The amalgamation of highly relevant external data at the regional level, combined with proprietary Ocrolus insights at the borrower level, provides a window into the resilience and prospects for recovery for millions of businesses in the U.S. This is what the Small Business Health Index seeks to capture — a real-time snapshot of the health of small businesses by industry and geography.